OpenEvalProject/evals/manuscripts/elife-81692/v2/manuscript.md

 ![Figure 71.](https://cdn.elifesciences.org/articles/81692/elife-81692-fig71-v2.jpg)

-**Figure 71.:** Paez-Espino et al., 2015 after grouping by 85% average similarity and removing single spacer counts (blue bars).Counts reported in Paez-Espino et al., 2015 are red points.
+**Figure 71.:** Counts reported in Paez-Espino et al., 2015 are red points.

 To detect protospacers, we first blasted all reads against the S. thermophilus DGCC7710 reference genome and the phage 2972 reference genome (accession NC_007019) (Figure 72).
 We next blasted all unique detected spacer sequences from the previous step against all the reads, removing any query sequences that are a perfect subset of another sequence and any sequences that were more than 30% N nucleotide.
 This detects both potential protospacer sequences and the original spacers themselves.
 To isolate protospacers, we kept only results that were on reads that did not match the bacterial genome and that did not match the CRISPR1 repeat (CRISPR3 repeats were not checked; however, they represent a very small number of additional reads, less than 0.1%).
 We kept only results that were 26 nt or larger.
 If there were multiple hits on a read from the same spacer type (but different sequences), we kept only the match with the lowest e-value.
 We extracted the matched sequence from the read and 10 nucleotides after it to check for a PAM sequence (all spacers were stored oriented in the same direction relative to the repeat to facilitate comparison and PAM detection).
 Since reads are paired-end, some reads will overlap, and some spacers may be double-counted in the overlap.
 We decremented the total spacer or protospacer count for a sequence by 1 if a spacer sequence was present on both ends of a paired read.
 We also removed sequences that contained long strings of 11 or more of the same nucleotide, assuming these to be sequencing errors.
 This removed around 1% of sequences.